loginom/admin-guide-l10n/data-en/adapter/config/tuning-principles.md

 > **Important**: incompliance of the resulting XML response with its description in the XSD schema will cause the *Adapter* web service operation error.

-There is a period when the *Адаптер* is waiting for the response from the external service.
+There is a period when the *Adapter* is waiting for the response from the external service.
 The timeout period is expressed in seconds in the *Timeout* parameter.
 On the expiration of the timeout period and if there is no response from the external service the exception is formed.

 ## Configuration of the SOAP Service Role